TzhongBoyyy97/TzhongBoyyy97.github.io/_pages/cv.md

 - Journal Reviewers:
   - Artificial Intelligence in Medicine
   - IEEE Transactions on Neural Networks and Learning Systems

+- Conference Reviewers:
-  - the 27th International Conference on Medical Image Computing and Computer-Assisted Intervention (MICCAI 2024)
+  - the 27th and the 28th International Conference on Medical Image Computing and Computer-Assisted Intervention (MICCAI 2024, 2025)
+  - the 33rd ACM International Conference on Multimedia (ACM MM 2025)

 # Competitions